MEET THE TEAM

 I served my time, as Fred had done as an engineer in the Barrow shipyard building the Trident submarines, and now work in the nuclear industry.
 I’ve ridden and helped on the challenge for a number of years, and now look after all merchandising for the event.

-I got into riding my bike more due to a long-term felling running injury.
-Always loved being out and about in the lakes with my hobbies and work, completed The Fred a couple of times and next thing I know Lofty MBE asked me if I could give him a hand sorting the marshals out, it’s now an annual occurrence!
-It’s very much a team affair as Wendy my partner very kindly assists, I am the contact but Wendy is the brains!
+I got into riding my bike more due to a long-term fell running injury.
+Always loved being out and about in the lakes with my hobbies and work, completed The Fred a couple of times and next thing I know Lofty MBE asked me if I could give him a hand sorting the marshals out.
+I did that for a few years and now help out each year across the planning where I can and at Braithwaite each year during the event

 Start Manager / Steering Group Member